Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Contemporary Art

 Adam's photos & video artwork explore the (im-) perceptibility of climate change.
-In the process, he reinvents the Early Renaissance polyptych as a form of multiscreen video installation art...
+In the process, he situates the Early Renaissance polyptych as a form of multiscreen video installation art...

 Film and Video Work